HRNPH/AIwaifu/readme.md

 # Code Of Conduct
 - Everything We Made Is OpenSourced, Free & Customizable To the Very Core
 - We'll never include propriety Model (ChatGPT/ETC...) since it'll conflict with what we state above

+# How Can I help?
+Take a look at the issue & feel free to ask question or suggest new features or you can even tests our model to the limit!

+all help will be appreciated :DD